-Semen analysis is a test to measure the amount and quality of a man's semen and sperm.
-Semen is the thick, white fluid released during ejaculation.
-It contains sperm.
+Semen analysis measures the amount and quality of a man's semen and sperm.
+Semen is the thick, white fluid released during ejaculation that contains sperm.

 This test is sometimes called a sperm count.

 You will need to provide a semen sample.
 Your health care provider will explain how to collect a sample.

 Using a special condom during intercourse given to you by your doctor or nurse